-Insurance claims and Deductibles
+Insurance claims and deductions

 Repair Vs. Replacement

-Minor damage to the windshield can be repaired more economically instead of replaced, and your Farm Bureau policy may include terms on when to repair instead of replacing the whole thing.
-In this situation, chances are you’ll have to pay for the entire repair cost yourself because the cost is lower than your insurance deductible.
+Minor damage to the windshield can be repaired more economically instead of replaced, and your Farm Bureau policy may include terms on when to repair rather than replace it altogether.
+In this situation, chances are you’ll have to pay out of your own pocket to cover the full cost of repairs because the cost is lower than your insurance deductible.